voltrue2/in-app-purchase/README.md

 **NOTE 2:**

 Validation error will have a response object as `{ status: <status code>, message: <message string> }`.

+**NOTE 3:**

+For Google Play validation, the `data` must be a string, but if you pass it as an object, the module can automatically correct the data format and validate it still.

 #### .isValidated(response [object])